SWeav02/baderkit/docs/badelf/usage.md

 ## Introduction

 The `Badelf` class uses principles from Bader's Quantum Theory of Atoms in Molecules combined with the Electron Localization Function (ELF) to calculate atomic charges.
 It is primarily designed for calculating oxidation states in electride systems, which was the motivation for the original [work](https://pubs.acs.org/doi/10.1021/jacs.3c10876).
-For more in-depth analysis of the ELF, particularly in systems with non-nuclear chemical features (e.g. covalent bonds, lone-pairs), the [ElfLabeler](../../elf_labeler/usage) class is likely more appropriate.
+For more in-depth analysis of the ELF, particularly in systems with non-nuclear chemical features (e.g. covalent bonds, lone-pairs), the [ElfLabeler](../../elf_labeler/usage) class is more appropriate.

 ## Basic Use

 BadELF can be run through the command line interface or through Python script.
 Currently only VASP's CHGCAR and ELFCAR files are supported.

 By default, BadELF uses the 'zero-flux' algorithm which separates all ELF basins at zero-flux surfaces, following traditional ELF charge analysis.
 The original [badelf](../methods/#__tabbed_1_3) algorithm also incorporates voronoi-like planes and may be more appropriate in some systems.

+Examples of `CHGCAR` and `ELFCAR` files for the electride used in this tutorial can be found in this [Google Drive folder](https://drive.google.com/drive/folders/1h2VWpDsAi5LqX_c0PJeRPOhhofDS9AWb?usp=drive_link).

 === "Command Line"